 Student Travel Award for Research (STAR)

-Student Travel Awards for Research Application and Program Guidelines - Spring 2016
+Student Travel Awards for Research Application and Program Guidelines - Fall 2016

 Each applicant must meet the following requirements in order to be eligible to apply for a STAR grant.

 - Formally declared major in Psychology or Behavioral Neuroscience.

 - Provide formal verification (email or document verification) that your proposal/abstract has been accepted for presentation at a professional conference/convention.
 Students may submit proposals before formal acceptance has been received but verification of acceptance must be provided before awards will be disbursed.

 - Provide verification of submission or acceptance to all sources of available student travel support at USD for which the project is eligible, including Associated Students, Office of Undergraduate Research, Honors Program, McNair Program.
 If appropriate, faculty sponsors should also apply for Enhanced Faculty Student Interaction (EFSI) funds.